North of Boston arts and entertainment roundup

 Stage 284 launches Virtual Cabaret Series

-Stage 284, the theater program at The Community House in Hamilton, is launching a new Virtual Cabaret Series with three online shows: July 16 at 7 p.m., Aug.
+Stage 284, the theater program at The Community House in Hamilton, has launched a new Virtual Cabaret Series with two upcoming online shows: Aug.
 20 at 7 p.m. and Sept.
 17 at 7 p.m.

 Hosted by artistic director Katie Clarke and Stage 284 performer Cai Radleigh, the series celebrates a decade-plus of local musical theater showcasing crowd favorites from Stage 284's most popular productions.